 Founded in 1991, CIRC began operating within the Civil Engineering Department in January 1992.
-CIRC received funds from the National Science Foundation through the PR office of the Experimental Program to Stimulate Cooperative Research (PR-EPSCoR).
-The center also received funds from the University of Puerto Rico and the Department of Transportation and Public Works.
-It has also participated in the organization of international conferences and workshops.
+For 10 years CIRC received funds from the National Science Foundation through the PR office of the Experimental Program to Stimulate Cooperative Research (PR-EPSCoR).
+At the present, the center receives funds from Federal Agencies (NSF, DOD, NASA, FEMA, US DOT, US FRGD), the University of Puerto Rico and the Department of Transportation and Public Works.
+CIRC also participates in the organization of international conferences and workshops.

 CIRC's mission is to help government and industry maintain, manage, and improve Puerto Rico's infrastructure while contributing to the expansion and improvement of the College of Engineering's undergraduate and graduate programs in infrastructure-related disciplines.
-CIRC developed a comprehensive strategic plan which can be accessed at http://ce.uprm.edu.
+CIRC developed a comprehensive strategic plan which can be accessed at http://civil.uprm.edu/circ/.